Typhoon Ellen (1983)

-Typhoon Ellen, known in the Philippines as Typhoon Herming, was considered the worst typhoon to hit China since 1979.
+Typhoon Ellen, known in the Philippines as Super Typhoon Herming, was considered the worst typhoon to hit China since 1979.
 Typhoon Ellen was first noted as a tropical disturbance east of the International Date Line on August 26, 1983, and became a tropical storm soon after crossing the dateline on the morning of August 29.
 Initially, strong wind shear inhibited development over the next five days, and the cyclone began to track south of west.
 On September 2, conditions aloft finally improved and the cyclone strengthened into a typhoon on September 4 as it tracked west-northwest.
 Approaching Luzon late on September 5, Ellen intensified rapidly into a strong typhoon with winds of 125 mph before interaction with Luzon began to weaken the cyclone.
 Its final landfall was at Portuguese Macau on the morning of September 9 as a minimal typhoon.
 The next day, Ellen ceased to exist.

 Despite passing north of the Philippines, the storm killed three and left 15 persons injured.
 Damage in the country totaled $680,000 (1983 USD).
 While passing near British Hong Kong, 50,000 people lost electrical services.
 Around 200 homes were destroyed; a total 2,000 people lost their homes, 1,600 of whom sought shelter.
 Throughout the city, eight people perished and 339 were hurt, including 120 seriously.
 Ellen spawned the second tornado ever recorded in Hong Kong, and the first ever recorded during a typhoon.
 Elsewhere, in Portuguese Macau, little damage was reported.
 Offshore, 40 crew members were rescued in a shipwreck.
 In a separate incident, eight people were lost at sea.
 Furthermore, ten Taiwan fishing boats capsized in the South China Sea, resulting in 48 fishermen missing, though 103 persons also survived.
 Overall, damage totaled $79 million and 23 people died.